Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 Bereavement means “to be deprived by death”, and the bereaved can be deprived in many ways, depending on the circumstances of the death and the relationship with the deceased.
 They may feel deprived of hope, the future, peace of mind, financial security or the chance to say goodbye or to put things right.
 Death represents a particular loss and the grieving process comes from this.
+Read on for more tips and you may also like to listen to our podcast on grief and loss.

 THE FIVE STAGES OF GRIEFElisabeth Kubler-Ross, the author of On Death and Dying, sets out the Five Stages of Grief as follows: